-B. Action taken under this section is effective when the last director signs the consent, unless the consent specifies a different effective date, in which event the action taken is effective as of the date specified therein provided the consent states the date of execution by each director.

-C. A director's consent may be withdrawn by a revocation signed by the director and delivered to the corporation prior to delivery to the corporation of unrevoked written consents signed by all the directors.

-D. Any person, whether or not then a director, may provide that a consent to action as a director shall be effective at a future time, including the time when an event occurs, but such future time shall not be more than 60 days after such provision is made.
+- B. Action taken under this section is effective when the last director, or the last director sufficient to satisfy the requirements of subsection A if action by fewer than all of the directors is authorized, signs the consent, unless the consent specifies a different effective date, in which event the action taken is effective as of the date specified therein provided the consent states the date of execution by each director. - C. A director's consent may be withdrawn by a revocation signed by the director and delivered to the corporation prior to delivery to the corporation of unrevoked written consents signed by the requisite number of directors. - D. Any person, whether or not then a director, may provide that a consent to action as a director shall be effective at a future time, including the time when an event occurs, but such future time shall not be more than 60 days after such provision is made.
 Any such consent shall be deemed to have been made for purposes of this section at the future time so specified for the consent to be effective, provided that (i) the person is a director at such future time and (ii) the person did not revoke the consent prior to such future time.
-Any such consent may be revoked, in the manner provided in subsection C, prior to its becoming effective.

-E. For purposes of this section, a written consent and the signing thereof may be accomplished by one or more electronic transmissions.

-F. A consent signed under this section has the effect of action taken at a meeting of the board of directors and may be described as such in any document.
+Any such consent may be revoked, in the manner provided in subsection C, prior to its becoming effective. - E. For purposes of this section, a written consent and the signing thereof may be accomplished by one or more electronic transmissions. - F. A consent signed under this section has the effect of action taken at a meeting of the board of directors and may be described as such in any document.

 § 13.1-866.
-Notice of board of directors' meetings.
+Notice of board of directors' meetings